QuantumVillage/awesome-quantum-security/README.md

 ### Quantum-Enabled Attacks

+- [Quantum Crime - A First Glance](https://quantumvillage.substack.com/p/quantum-crime-a-first-glance) - 2023-07 - A brief overview of how quantum capable criminals might use attacks on cryptography for committing fraud.
+This talk deviates far away from 'Store Now, Decrypt Later' as the only threat to cryptography from quantum computing.
 - [What To Expect In The Emerging Age Of Quantum Computing](https://www.milbank.com/a/web/131241/What-To-Expect-In-The-Emerging-Age-Of-Quantum-Computing.pdf) - 2020-04-21 - An overview from a law perspective of the coming potential threats, as well as benefits, from quantum computing.

 ### PQC